 - There are three scenes being used for audition purposes.
 The scene your child should prepare is determined by their age and gender.
 These scenes do not include all of the roles your child may be considered for at auditions and the role they are reading for is not necessarily the role for which they are being considered.
 Rather, each allows us to see the performances and energy we are hoping to find in all members of our Young Ensemble.

 - Please bring a copy of the scene and song lyrics to the audition, even if both pieces are memorized—these copies are for the child’s own reference just in case they need it, since nerves can sometimes cause them to forget.
 These copies will not be given to the adults auditioning your child.

-- Please bring a photograph of your child to the audition with his or her name on the front that the casting team can keep.
+- Please bring a photograph of your child to the audition with their name on the front that the casting team can keep.
 While an 8x10 picture is preferred, a smaller size will suffice.
 An enlarged photo printed on computer paper or a Xerox of a photo is fine.
 (Please do not spend any money on unnecessary audition materials such as professional/new headshots or resumes.)
 Photos will not be returned.
 You are welcome, but not required, to submit a “resume” for your child outlining past experiences and lessons that might be of interest to us.